 Linalool and carvacrol are two of the most important components in bergamot oil.
-These components have anti-inflammatory and analgesic effects, which is why bergamot oil is often used to reduce pain and inflammation (3).
+These components are believed to have anti-inflammatory and analgesic effects, which is why bergamot oil is often used to reduce pain and inflammation (3).

-Research is limited on the use of bergamot oil for pain and inflammation, but there are some studies that support its use.
-A review of several studies found that these two ingredients were effective in reducing pain and inflammation (3).
+Research is limited on the use of bergamot oil for pain and inflammation, but there are some studies that support its potential.
+A review of several studies found that bergamot extract could be effective against inflammation (3).

 Some conditions that may benefit from bergamot oil include arthritis, carpal tunnel syndrome, and headaches.
-It can also be helpful for reducing the pain associated with menstrual cramps (7).
+It might also be helpful for reducing the pain associated with menstrual cramps (7).

-Skin conditions such as eczema and psoriasis may also benefit from bergamot oil.
-It can help to reduce inflammation and itching, and may also help to speed up the healing process (3).
+Skin conditions such as eczema and psoriasis may also benefit from bergamot oil since it might help to reduce inflammation and itching, and may also help to speed up the healing process (3).

 Acne is a skin condition that is characterized by blackheads, whiteheads, and inflamed pimples.
-Bergamot oil has been shown to be an effective treatment for acne.
-It helps to clear up blemishes, prevent new breakouts, and reduce inflammation (4).
+Bergamot oil has shown promise as a spot treatment for acne.
+It may help to clear up blemishes, prevent new breakouts, and reduce inflammation (4).

 Bergamot oil is also a powerful antiseptic and antibacterial agent.
-It helps to kill the bacteria that cause acne breakouts (4).
+It may help to kill the bacteria that cause acne breakouts (4).

 There are a few ways to use bergamot oil to treat acne.
 You can add a few drops of the oil to your facial cleanser, or you can apply it directly to the skin.
 If you are applying it directly to the skin, be sure to dilute it with a carrier oil, such as jojoba oil, before use.